Profit Through Purpose

 • Snowball

-Snowball is an innovative impact investment firm that runs a globally diversified multi-asset portfolio that seeks to maximize positive social and environmental impact as well as make a competitive financial return.
+Snowball is an innovative impact investment firm that runs a globally diversified multi-asset portfolio that seeks to maximise positive social and environmental impact as well as make a competitive financial return.
 Snowball’s mission is to make impact investment easy for everyone to access and to change the financial system to mainstreaming impact investing.
 The portfolio has exposure to public and private market investments.
-Snowball has supported both our Community Asset Funds and Property Funds with investment.
+Snowball has supported both our community asset funds and property funds with investment.

 • ST MUNGO'S